analysiscenter/batchflow/docs/intro/pipeline.rst

 .. note:: `BATCH_SIZE` is a size of the batch taken from the dataset.
 Actions might change the size of the batch and thus the batch you will get from the pipeline might have a different size.

+.. note:: Pipeline execution might take a long time so showing a progress bar might be helpful.
+Just add `bar=True` to gen_batch parameters.

 next_batch function
 ^^^^^^^^^^^^^^^^^^^